-Page Section Subject Commenter (Last Name or Organization) Comment No Cha 46 C.7.3 ii) Median Openings Melloy Dodge, 9621 Coors, north of Irving BRT - If implemented, it appears that a Median BRT option would eliminate left turn access to our business from northbound Coors.
-Our business has already been affected by the loss of one left turn access point due to the construction of the median from Irving to Coors Bypass.
-The median was added approximately 3-5 years ago.
-Losing another access would negatively impact our business.
-Our customers currently complain of the difficulty they have accessing our business due to the limited access from northbound Coors.
-Correct if implemented pe The City would work with provide alternative access C.8.0).
+Page Section Subject Commenter (Last Name or Organization) Comment No Change Potential Change/Staff Action 46 C.7.3 ii) Melloy Dodge, 9621 Coors, north of Irving turn access to our business from northbound Coors.
+Our business has already been affected by the loss of one left turn access point due to the construction of Correct if implemented per recommendation.
+The City would work with property-owners to provide alternative access opportunities (see C.8.0).
 75 Table C-7 1.
-Right-of-way, Paseo del Norte to Coors Bypass Melloy Dodge, 9621 Coors, north of Irving The Curbside BRT option concern is that we have recently made costly landscape improvements that may be in jeopardy due to the potential property needed for the BRT lane and or the addition of a sidewalk.
-I am not sure how this would affect our improvements, but am concerned that the plans were approved by the City and DOT if changes would be necessary so soon after.
-Also mentioned in the plan is the requirement for retaining walls to be set back 10' from ROW.
-Our approved landscaping improvement included a retaining wall located on our property line. grandfathered in.
-Although to Coors Bypass segment 1 (p.
-167), a BRT project involving environmental, 95 D.3.16 Signage Melloy Dodge, 9621 Coors, north of Irving Signage - The Coors Corridor Plan requires monument signage.
+Melloy Dodge, 9621 Coors, north of Irving improvements that may be in jeopardy due to the potential property needed for the BRT lane and or the addition of a sidewalk.
+I am not sure how this would affect our improvements, but am concerned that the plans were approved by the Approved landscaping and retaining walls are grandfathered in.
+Although the Paseo del Norte to Coors Bypass segment is identified as priority 1 (p.
+167), a BRT project is a lengthy process involving environmental, engineering and financial evaluation.
+95 D.3.16 Signage Melloy Dodge, 9621 Coors, north of Irving Signage - The Coors Corridor Plan requires monument signage.
 Our business has a pole sign, which was approved in 2001.
 It does meet the size regulations of 75 sq ft.
 Will this sign be grandfathered?
 Yes.
-71 Figure C-18 La Orilla to Paseo del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch The proposed Connector Street appears to be on the eastside of our property.
-Correct, along the relocate 71 Figure C-18 La Orilla to Paseo del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch The elimination of the SIPI road signal could negatively affect the value of the property.
+71 Figure C-18 del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch The proposed Connector Street appears to be on the eastside of our property.
+Correct, along the relocated canal.
+71 Figure C-18 del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch The elimination of the SIPI road signal could negatively affect the value of the property.
 The signal is temporary.
-71, 72 0 La Orilla to Paseo del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch The proposed BRT station appears to be on our property.
-The Coors Corridor Plan indicates that "additional ROW is necessary at the intersection of Eagle Ranch and Coors".
-How will this affect our property?
-General location is shown be constructed within righ in sections on p.
+71, 72 Figure C-18, Table C-6 1. del Norte Melloy, B., vacant property at NEC Coors/Eagle Ranch Plan indicates that "additional ROW is necessary at the intersection of Eagle General location is shown.
+BRT stations would be constructed within right-of-way as illustrated in sections on p.
 30-31.
 18, 20 B.3.1 i), ii) c., B.4.1 Review & Approval, Exceptions & Deviations NMDOT The NMDOT has no objection to the adoption of the Coors Corridor Plan with 2014 Updates with the understanding that any development along and/or near the corridors will require review to determine any effects to the adjacent state roadway system.